AstraZeneca/Omicsfold/docs/getting-started-normalisation.md

 will be heavily modified towards a very negative value.
 If any values to be transformed are actually at 0.0 or 1.0 the logit function will generate infinity values, which are inappropriate for modelling.
-For this reason, a second empirical function is provided by InterFold, `normalise.logit.empirical()`, which moves measurements away from 0.0 and 1.0 on a per-feature basis, avoiding the generation of infinity values.
+For this reason, a second empirical function is provided by OmicsFold, `normalise.logit.empirical()`, which moves measurements away from 0.0 and 1.0 on a per-feature basis, avoiding the generation of infinity values.